-Performing any sort of repair to your roof can be an expensive endeavor, so to many homeowners looking to sell their home, the temptation to sell “as-is” can be appealing.
-After all, getting a home ready to sell is stressful enough without any added hassle.
-If you have roof damage or a roof leak, it may be obvious that you’ll need to coordinate roof repair services before you put your home on the market.
-Unfortunately, when it comes to roof repairs, the answer isn’t always straight-forward.
+Performing any repair to your roof can be an expensive endeavor, so to many homeowners looking to sell their home, the temptation to sell “as-is” can be appealing.
+After all, getting a home ready to sell is stressful enough without adding more hassle.
+If you have roof damage or a roof leak, it may be evident that you’ll need to coordinate roof repair services before you put your home on the market.
+Unfortunately, the answer isn’t always straightforward when it comes to roof repairs.

-Will replacing those shingles really factor into a home sale?
-Do home buyers really care about that moss?
-Do you really need to repair or replace the 20-year-old roof or can you sell as-is?
+Will replacing those shingles factor into the home sale?
+Do homebuyers care about that moss?
+Do you need to repair or replace the 20-year-old roof, or can you sell as-is?

-A rooftop in need of major repairs can be a costly fix.
+A roof in need of significant repairs can be a costly fix.
 It isn’t the most exciting thing for a homeowner to spend money on, especially if they’re already daydreaming about living under a new roof!
-Major roof repairs can cost thousands of dollars, so roofing easily becomes a negotiating point in a home sale.
-Savvy sellers know that if they don’t repair their roof before selling their home, buyers will expect to pay less.
-But, unlike other home renovation projects which earn back significantly less when the home sells, repairing a roof earns back (on average) 61.7% for every dollar spent on roof repairs and 53.4% for every dollar spent on roof replacements.
+Significant roof repairs can cost thousands of dollars, so roofing quickly becomes a negotiating point in a home sale.
+Savvy sellers know that buyers will expect to pay less if they don’t repair their roof before selling their home.
+But, unlike other home renovation projects, which earn back significantly less when the home sells, repairing a roof earns back (on average) 61.7% for every dollar spent on roof repairs and 53.4% for every dollar spent on roof replacements.

 Making the Decision

 Our first piece of advice is to take stock of your home, the current real estate market, and nearby home sales.
-As with any major system in your home (including electrical, plumbing, appliances, etc.), you should try and educate yourself on common roofing terms and roofing FAQ’s to understand what you’re working with.
-If you’re selling your home, you may already be aware that most real estate transactions require a home inspection report.
+As with any primary system in your home (including electrical, plumbing, appliances, etc.), you should try and educate yourself on common roofing terms and roofing FAQs to understand what to expect.
+If you’re selling your home, you may already know that most real estate transactions require a home inspection report.
 This report will detail any potential issues with your roofing system.
 If the inspection reveals roof repairs may be necessary, you’ll need to ask yourself (and a local roofing contractor) more questions.

 What’s the Roof Damage?

 If your home inspection has revealed roof damage, consider reaching out to a local roofing company to help you identify the cost of roof repairs.
-Most roofing companies will offer free roof inspections and can put together an estimate for roof repairs or roof replacements.
+Most roofing companies will offer free roof inspections and estimate roof repairs or a roof replacement.
 If your roof is near the end of its useful life, we highly recommend considering a roof replacement.
 If you don’t, you should expect additional time and consideration to be needed to discuss the level of repairs, market conditions, comparable sales, and how quickly you want to sell your home.
-Qualified local roofer companies should also be able to chat about other ways to pay for a roof, like considering a roof insurance claim!
+Qualified local roofer companies should also chat about other ways to pay for a roof, like considering a roof insurance claim!
 Knowing the cost to repair or replace your roof will help you decide if you can afford to take action OR give you a better idea of what to adjust your sales price to during the real estate negotiation process.